Code-Institute-Submissions/Donald-file/README.md

 This website is made up 4 major pages with the several character pages to choose from.
 Also included are several exercises to choose from by clicking from the exercise tab.

 ## Wireframing
+This is a brief sketch of what the website will be like.
+Here is the final layout [here](https://s3.amazonaws.com/assets.mockflow.com/app/wireframepro/fileexport/Export_De1a2746c430db5bc44f661017e11f4ad.pdf)

 # FEATURES